Early American Automobiles

 This page was designed to give one an idea of the material that this web site contains.
 There is no other web site about the early American automobiles from 1861-1929 on the internet that comes close to what is here.
-To make it easier for one to navigate to what he is his interest, there is a brief description of each link.
+To make it easier for one to navigate to what one's interest, there is a brief description of each link.

 Automobiles

-Up until 1918, there were an estimated 1800 car manufacturers that had existed.
-On this site, there are over 2800 automobiles and approximately 1000 different manufacturers.
-No other site even comes close.
+Up until 1918, there were an estimated 2000 car manufacturers that had existed.
+On this site, there are over 4,000 automobile photographs and approximately 1000 different manufacturers.
 Each automobile has its name, manufacturer, and years of manufacturing.
 First page starts with the 1890's models.

-Over Four hundred advertisements from 1895 to 1921 of different manufacturers showing their cars in the advertisement.
-These advertisements are clips as they appeared in early automobile magazines.
-They are the rarest in the industry.
-No other web site comes close.
+Automobile Advertistments Over six hundred advertisements from 1895 to 1921 of different manufacturers showing their cars in the advertisement.

-Links on this page were saved from the many web sites that were visited during the creation of The Early American Automobile web site.
-A lot of information was copied from these links.
+Links Links on this page were saved from the many web sites that were visited during the creation of this web site.

 1902 Thomas Automobile